sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 The supplied value for the metadata field is invalid.

-.. _rest-api-ref-add-externally-referenced-files-to-draft-deposit
+.. _rest-api-ref-add-externally-referenced-files-to-draft-deposit:

 Add externally referenced files to draft deposit
 ______________________

-To add files that are located outside of B2SHARE, a reference to that file can be added to a draft deposit object by defining a list of external references that include a file name and the corresponding EPIC PID.
+To add files that are located outside of Data Repository, a reference to that file can be added to a draft deposit object by defining a list of external references that include a file name and the corresponding EPIC PID.
 External references are added as normal metadata using a JSON Patch and can only be added during the draft stage.

-- HTTP method: PATCH
+- HTTP method: ``PATCH``

-- URL path: /api/objects/DEPOSIT_ID/draft
+- URL path: ``/api/objects/DEPOSIT_ID/draft``

-- Required parameters: access_token
+- Required parameters: token

 - Payload data: the list of external references provided as a JSON Patch.

-- Status code on success: 200
+- Status code on success: ``200``

 - Returns: informations about the updated metadata of the draft deposit